WaiTsun-Yeung/python-style-guide/README.md

 a minimum required effort in his own coding projects.
 The second one is suggestive, and even at times, argumentative, subjective to the coders' personal preferences.

 Brevity is valued in this guide.
-However, if the example is too comprehensive to be included in the README.md file, the relevant example will have its own python script or even its own subrepository.
+However, if a section is too comprehensive to be included in the README.md file, that section will be assigned its own subrepository for better exposition.
 This guide mostly follows the syntax of Python 3.9, and is subjected to future updates.

 ## Table of contents
 1. [Important practices that improve readability](A-strongly-recommended/README.md)